Hermitian Matrix Function Synthesis without Block-Encoding: Domains of practical applicability

 \subsection{Contexts where block-encoding is prohibitive}

 Block-encoding has become a standard technique for embedding matrices into unitary operators, and it serves as a powerful subroutine in many quantum algorithms.
 However, its implementation often requires a significant number of ancillary qubits and complex resource management, particularly when the target matrix lacks convenient structure.
 Even in favorable sparse cases, explicit block‑encoding circuits can be highly structured and resource‑intensive~\cite{camps2022explicit}.
 Several researchers have noted that block-encoding can become prohibitively expensive, with gate complexity and ancilla requirements dominating the overall algorithmic cost ~\cite{camps2022explicit,wu2024, sunderhauf2024blockencoding,rullkotter2025variational}.
 The prohibitive cost of block-encoding arises from its reliance on ancillary registers, nontrivial state preparation, and gate complexity that often scales unfavorably with matrix structure ~\cite{kane2025bosons}.
 In many cases, these overheads dominate the algorithm, making block-encoding impractical for near-term devices.
-Our circuit circumvents these difficulties by directly leveraging the Halmos dilation $U = A + i\sqrt{I - A^2}$, thereby avoiding auxiliary registers and costly embedding schemes.
-Polynomial synthesis is implemented natively on $A$, which preserves efficiency in structured contexts such as sparse Hermitian matrices, graph Laplacians, and low-rank approximations.
-This reduction in overhead makes our approach particularly advantageous in scenarios where block-encoding is prohibitive.

-Furthermore, our circuit avoids ancillary registers altogether, implements the Halmos dilation $U = A + i\sqrt{I - A^2}$ directly, and carries out polynomial synthesis natively on $A$.
-This makes the operator transparent and analyzable, reduces resource requirements, and preserves efficiency in structured contexts such as sparse Hermitian matrices, graph Laplacians, and low--rank approximations.
-Consequently, our approach provides a scalable and practical alternative in scenarios where block encoding becomes a bottleneck.
+Our circuit circumvents these difficulties by avoiding the need for ancillary registers and the associated normalization circuitry.
+Moreover, although our method involves a post-selection step, its success probability remains constant and degree-independent, unlike block-encoding-based LCU constructions where repeated post-selection causes the success amplitude to shrink multiplicatively.
+This stability in post-selection behavior provides a practical advantage in settings where block-encoding is either infeasible or prohibitively expensive.